Skip to content

 cpp

 In the traditional approach, huart1 is a global variable — any code can read or write any of its fields.
-In our approach, handle() only returns a pointer and does not provide modifiable access to the internal state of UartDriver.
-While it's theoretically possible to modify the contents through the pointer once obtained, the access path is at least explicit and traceable.
+In our approach, handle() only returns a pointer and does not provide modifiable access to UartDriver's internal state.
+Although theoretically one could still modify content through the pointer, at least the access path is explicit and traceable.

 The Initialization Pipeline: From the Caller's Perspective